owlbarn/tutorial/book/stats/README.md

  score = 9.18320634091117327}
 ```

-As we expected, the null hypothesis is accepted with very small p value.
+As we expected, the null hypothesis is accepted with a very small p value.
 This indicates that `data_1` is drawn from a different distribution rather than assumed $\mathcal{N}(0, 1)$.

 ## Order Statistics

+Order statistics and rank statistics are among the most fundamental tools in non-parametric statistics and inference.
+The $k^{th}$ order statistic of a statistical sample is equal to its kth-smallest value.

 TBD